Skip to main content

 void and never

-// void - function doesn't return anything
+// void - function completes but does not return a meaningful value

 function log(message: string): void {